Ola-rotimi/Challenge/README.md

 # Challenge

-These Repo contains my JavaScript Challenges solved so far and it will be updated as I solve more challenges
+This Repo contains my JavaScript Challenges solved so far and it will be updated as I solve more challenges